 Vicki Knights is one of the UK’s leading child & family photographers and she’s now got an on-line course to help you learn how to take great family photos.
 If you’ve bought a fancy camera to take high-quality photos of your kids, but you still take most of your pictures in auto mode or your phone, Vicki will show you how to use your camera without making it overly complicated.
 I love how it’s laid out in easy to follow modules with great videos.
 Vicki is very kindly offering all Project Me mamas a generous 25% off discount when you use this special link to join her course!

-Denise Duffield-Thomas is the creator of the amazing Lucky Bitch Bootcamp, an online course that helps women release blocks and fears around money.
-If you’re a female entrepreneur and don’t know about Denise yet, get to know her!
+Denise Duffield-Thomas is a money mindset mentor who helps women release their fear of money, get paid what they’re worth and take back control over their finances.
+If you’re a working mother, particularly if you’re running your own business, Denise’s website is filled with helpful blog posts and free online workshops to help you move past your money blocks.
+Her Lucky Bitch Bootcamp is an online course that helps women release blocks and fears around money.
 She has lots of other goodies too, like her Free Money Blocks Course or her Free Money In 24 Hours Course.
 I love her style and already she’s helped me to see where I’ve been standing in my own way.